PetoPetko/Mo-Burnables-mod/README.md

 2. Do not think about downloading older version of mod than 1.3 because there is a lot of bugs!
 Always download the latest!

 3. Also it will be nice to have some form of feedback!
+But use main page cursed forge.